redhat-openstack/website/source/uncategorized/rdo-manager-test-day-kilo.html.md

 *   Undercloud Installation
 *   Basic Deployment

+## Goal for Testing Day

+The goal is to deploy RDO Kilo cloud having 1 Controller and 1 Compute.

+To make sure that your RDO cloud works properly you can run testing script:

+    instack-test-overcloud

+which will spin up a testing VM instance in your cloud and try to ping it.

 ## Keep Notes from Testing

 You can use <https://etherpad.openstack.org/p/rdo_kilo_test_day> for notes.
 Reviewing other peoples' notes may help you avoid problems that they've already encountered.